harukicode/harukicode/README.md

 # Hello👋

-> Software Engineering Student and Web Development Enthusiast
+> Software Engineering Student and Web Development

 ## About me